mcpt/learning/content/game-dev/part-ii/projectiles.md

 }
 ```
 {{% /expand %}}
 In the next part of this method, we loop through all the projectiles made, by looping through the ArrayList.
 We update each projectile with the drawProjectile method (part of template code) which will draw each projectile with all of its attributes such as colour, thickness, etc., then calls two more methods.
-One that update the projectile’s movement, and then a final method that checks for collisions with balloons.
+One that updates the projectile’s movement, and then a final method that checks for collisions with balloons.

 Another part of handling projectiles is removing the projectiles that are ‘dead’.
 To determine if a projectile is dead, it must either be:
 - off the screen